 OSHKOSH, Wisc.Jul.
 23, 2018 –Piper Aircraft, Inc. announced today that sales of Piper trainers in the second quarter of the year increased 126% when compared to the same period in 2017.
-Both their single and multi-engine trainers have solid order book backlog into Q3 of 2019.
-The twin engine Piper Seminole lead the increase with 150% growth in deliveries followed by both the Arrow and Archer, which showed a combined growth of 85%.
+Both their single and multi-engine trainers have a solid order book backlog into Q3 of 2019.
+The twin-engine Piper Seminole lead the increase with 150% growth in deliveries followed by both the Arrow and Archer, which showed a combined growth of 85%.

 Piper Aircraft continues to fill its 2019 and beyond order book with new aircraft sales to Auburn University, Epic Flight Academy, as well as Utah Valley University.
 Additionally, existing customers like Aims Community College, ATP, and Central Washington have expanded their original orders to help support their growing pilot training programs.
 The increase in demand for Piper trainers can be directly attributed to the looming pilot shortage and the resulting demand for pilots.